@ckeditor/ckeditor5-editor-classic

 class ClassicEditor

-• The implementation.
+• The classic editor implementation.
 It uses an inline editable and a sticky toolbar, all enclosed in a boxed UI.
 See the .

 In order to create a classic editor instance, use the static method.